The Halsall Foundation

 Email: application@thehalsallfoundation.org

-Website: www.thehalsallfoundation.org (Note: Website appears to be currently unavailable as of January 2026)
+Website: www.thehalsallfoundation.org (Note: Website appears to be currently unavailable)

 Overview

 The Halsall Foundation was established in 2017 by Lancashire businessman Alan Halsall, former owner and chairman of Silver Cross, the iconic British pram company.
 The Foundation's primary purpose is to support charities across Lancashire helping them achieve their objectives.
-With total expenditure of £116,689 in 2024, the Foundation makes grants to deserving registered charities and not-for-profit organizations in Lancashire.
-The Foundation's grant-making approach is driven by the perceived difference that support will make to the organization, project, and targeted beneficiaries, reflecting founder Alan Halsall's background in businesses involving young people.
-The Foundation is particularly keen to help medium-sized organizations which can offer sustainable and effective help to those seeking benefit.
+With total expenditure of £116,689 in the financial year ending 31 August 2024, the Foundation makes grants to deserving registered charities and not-for-profit organisations in Lancashire.
+The Foundation's grant-making approach is driven by the perceived difference that support will make to the organisation, project, and targeted beneficiaries, reflecting founder Alan Halsall's background in businesses involving young people.
+The Foundation is particularly keen to help medium-sized organisations which can offer sustainable and effective help to those seeking benefit.

 Funding Priorities